Trust-Anchor-Group/Community/Index.md

 ==================

 Welcome to TAG Community.
 You can add posts by going to the *Actions* menu above, and selecting *Create New Post*.

+**Note** that posts you add, will be made public in your name.
+You will however, be able to edit and delete your posts, if you choose to.

 {{if LoadMore then ]]
 <button id="LoadMoreButton" class='posButton' type="button" onclick='LoadMore(this,((N)),((N)))'>Load More</button>